UU-ER/AdOpT-NET0/docs/source/workflow/LoadData.rst

 Specifying a fixed value
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-For carrier data, think of demand or import/export limits of a specific carrier at a specific node, you can use the ``fill_carrier_data`` method if your value does not vary over time.
+For carrier data, you can use the ``fill_carrier_data`` method if your value does not vary over time.

 .. automodule:: src.data_preprocessing.data_loading
     :members: fill_carrier_data